Abelian varieties analogs of two results about algebraic curves: Introduction

 A more manageable version of Theorem \ref{th:first}, showing that the conditions (2) and (3) are equivalent to the non-surjectivity of a single uniformly defined linear map, is given by the following \begin{corollaryalpha} Let $\Theta$ by a symmetric divisor representing the principal polarization, and let $e\in A$ be the neutral element.
 Then $A\cong E\times B$, as in Theorem \ref{th:first}, if and only if the multiplication map of global sections

 is not surjective. \end{corollaryalpha}

 The motivation of Theorem \ref{th:first} stems from classical results on curves and abelian varieties.

 \emph{Theorems of Castelnuovo, Mumford, Green-Lazarsfeld on curves and of Koizumi on abelian varieties. } Let $C$ be a smooth projective curve of genus $g$.
-A result of Mumford (sligthly improving an earlier projective normality result of Castelnuovo) asserts that, as soon as $L$ and $M$ are line bundles on $C$ of degree $\ge 2g$ such that $\deg L+\deg M\ge 2g+1$ then the module $ \mathcal R_{C,L}(M) $ is generated in degree $0$ (\cite[Theorem 6]{mumford-quad}).
+A result of Mumford (sligthly improving an earlier projective normality result of Castelnuovo) asserts that, as soon as $L$ and $M$ are line bundles on $C$ of degree $\ge 2g$ such that $\deg L+\deg M\ge 4g+1$ then the module $ \mathcal R_{C,L}(M) $ is generated in degree $0$ (\cite[Theorem 6]{mumford-quad}).
 According to Mukai, it is conceptually useful to write the line bundles $L$ and $M$ \`a la Fujita, i.e. $L=K_C(E)$, $M=K_C(F)$ where $K_C$ is the canonical bundle, so that the hypothesis of Mumford's theorem is $\deg E,\deg F\ge 2$ and $\deg E+\deg F\ge 5$.

 In many respects abelian varieties behave similarly to curves, and in fact there is a well known analog of Mumford's theorem for abelian varieties, due to Koizumi.
-To state this we will use the following notation: given an abelian variety $A$, for $\alpha \in\Pic0 A$ we denote $P_\alpha$ the corresponding line bundle on $A$.
+As above, given an abelian variety $A$, for $\alpha \in\Pic0 A$ we denote $P_\alpha$ the corresponding line bundle on $A$.
 Koizumi's theorem (\cite[Theorem 4.6]{koizumi}), building on previous work of Mumford's (\cite{mumford-edav}), states that if $(A,L)$ is a polarized abelian variety then the graded modules

 are generated in degree $0$ for all $\alpha\in \Pic0 A$ as soon as $n,m\ge 2$ and $n+m\ge 5$.